-Hearing aids are covered at 50% of billed amount up to \$3,500 per ear; one aid per ear every three years within the Tier 1 Network of Providers.
-Evaluation, consulting, and dispensing fees are covered at 100% within the Tier 1 Network of Providers.
+Hearing aids are covered at 50% of billed amount up to \$3,500 per ear; one aid per ear every three years within the provider network.
+Evaluation, consulting, and dispensing fees are covered at 100% within the provider network.
 Repair of hearing aids ARE NOT covered.
-There is NO coverage of the hearing aids, evaluation, consultation, or dispensing fees OUTSIDE of the Tier 1 Network of Providers.
+There is NO coverage of the hearing aids, evaluation, consultation, or dispensing fees OUTSIDE of the provider network.